 You know that feeling in your stomach?
 The one you get when there’s something you’ve been putting off for awhile, but there’s a looming deadline that’s getting closer and closer?
-Well, from the sounds of it that’s how a lot of event marketers are feeling these days about something called the GDPR.
+Well, from the sounds of it that’s how a lot of event marketers are feeling these days about something called the GDPR and GDPR compliance.

 Sound familiar?
 For those who might need a refresher, the General Data Protection Regulation (GDPR) is a piece of EU legislation that will be coming into effect on May 25, 2018.
 It’s all about protecting individuals’ personal data in the digital age.